Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 **Digital Implementation:**

 - **Software Recommendations:** Utilize tools like **Microsoft Word**, **Google Docs**, or dedicated audit management software to create and manage digital audit reports.
 - **Integration with CMMS:** Link audit reports to the CMMS for centralized access and tracking of corrective actions.
-(See [Section 6.3 Software Integration](#63-software-integration))
+(See [Section 6.3 Software Integration](#6-software-integration))
 - **Accessibility:** Store digital audit reports in a secure, centralized repository accessible to relevant project team members.
 - **Data Security:** Implement encryption and access controls to protect audit data and ensure confidentiality.

+**Enhancements:**

+- **Digital Implementation:** Expanded details on software recommendations and integration strategies to ensure seamless data capture and reporting.

 ---